Make holiday breakfast easy with this easy and delicious Pear Gruyere Overnight French Toast Casserole! Lovely served with bacon or sausage.

 We actually enjoyed this as “breakfast for dinner”, so don’t hesitate to mix up in the morning and let it sit in the fridge all day, then bake up for dinner.

-I used Anjou pears for my dish.
-They held their shape well and had great flavour.
+Pears – I used Anjou pears for my dish, as they held their shape well and have great flavour.
+Any pear will work here, though opt for pears that are just ripe and still firm.

 You can add a drizzle of maple syrup to serve if you like, though I didn’t really think it needed it.